jasoncable/i-can-program-too/manuscript/Chapter05.md

 Most of the time we will be checking to see if something is true or false and only true or false.
 If you run into a situation where the question you are trying to answer is unclear, you have to break down the problem and define what true/false really mean.
 For example, you are programming a personal voice assistant that answers the question, is it cold outside.
 Using pseudo code, we can define the word cold.

-    if the outside temperature is between 10°F and 42°F then it is cold
+    if the outside temperature is between 10 degrees F and 42 degrees F then it is cold
-    else if it the outside temperature is less than 10°F then it is frigid
+    else if it the outside temperature is less than 10 degrees F then it is frigid
-    else if the outside temperature is greater than 42°F then it is warm
+    else if the outside temperature is greater than 42 degrees F then it is warm
     else it is hot